namel3ss-Ai/namel3ss/docs/memory-rules.md

 Only owners can change system memory.
 Two approvals are needed for team changes.
 Team memory cannot store personal preferences.
+Only contributors can create handoff packets.
+Only approvers can apply handoff packets.
+Only owners can reject handoff packets.

 ## How rules are approved
 Open Studio.